Mik-/garage-door-controller/README.md

 The door is open and I press the open button; the controller should do nothing.

-The door is moving down and I press the open button; the controller should trigger the engine to stop it, wait and trigger again to move to door up.
+The door is moving down and I press the open button; the controller should trigger the engine to stop it, wait a moment and trigger again to move to door up.

 ## Hardware